 Below are the first draft freehand sketches and Sketch App prototype screens.

-ITERATION TO SIGNUP SCREENS
+SIGNUP SCREENS ITERATIONS

-INTUITIVE GRID BASED DASHBOARD
+INTUITIVE GRID BASED DASHBOARd

 - The testing of the application followed by utilising the client’s team especially key employees who played key roles in conveying their requirements to me as well as professional unit testers.